rudrakshipatel/chirpy-privacy/index.md

 - We do not require you to create an account or sign in.
 - We do not collect your name, email address, phone number, location, or any personally identifiable information.
-- We do not collect or share any analytics about how you use the app.
+- We do not collect any analytics about how you use the app, beyond automated crash reports described below.
 - We do not track you across apps or websites.

 ## Information stored on your device